microsoft/PubSec-Info-Assistant/docs/transparency.md

 ### Data Quality Evaluation

-The supplied reports should be used to understand the quality of the input data.
-If the reports show that there are significant amounts of data cleanliness issues, the data should be investigated before attempting to investigate anomalies; low quality datasets should not be applied to a machine learning system.

-### Model Training

-Once cleaned and valid data is confirmed, the iJungle toolkit is used to train models on a sample of the data.
-It is critical to train models on the supplied data as anomalies in economies may differ between countries and across timespans (especially when economic policies change).
-The models must be tuned for the specific data provided, and documentation provided on tuning this system should be reviewed before operating.
-It is also suggested that you review the documentation of iJungle (linked above).
+There are **minimal** administrative tools at this Alpha stage which will give insight to the quality of data available to the system.
+There are **no** tools available to the end user at this time which will give insight the quality of the data available to the system.

 ### Evaluation of system performance

-The system outcomes need to be evaluated by the user to determine the accuracy of the system’s anomaly detection against the user’s data.
+The system outcomes need to be evaluated by the user to determine the accuracy of the system’s answers provided with the data available to the system.
 Do not assume that the system is performing well with your data.
 Use the information about system performance listed above to understand the outcomes, both True and False.

 ### Use technical documentation

-The technical documentation provided with this system and the iJungle toolkit should be used when tuning the system to the best outcomes.
-Care should be used when tuning.
-Trade-offs between accuracy versus computational performance should be understood and stated explicitly when choices are made.
+The technical documentation provided with this system should be used to achieve the best outcomes.
+Care should be used when tuning, especially in the form of prompt engineering.
+Trade-offs between accuracy versus creativity should be understood and when choices are made.

-You can find the technical documentation on preparing your data and tuning the accelerator in our [Using IA for the first time](../README.md#using-IA-for-the-first-time) section.
+You can find the technical documentation in our [Using IA for the first time](../README.md#using-IA-for-the-first-time) section.

 # Technical limitations, operational factors and ranges

 **This system has not been evaluated for its intended purpose against your data!**

 This system makes no claim for precision or accuracy.
-The behaviour and performance of IA depends on the type, volume and quality of electronic invoicing data ingested to it.
-This data will differ across countries, and therefore it is not possible to make a generic evaluation of IA for your purposes.
+The behaviour and performance of IA depends on the type, volume and quality of data ingested to it.
+This data will differ across end users, and therefore it is not possible to make a generic evaluation of IA for your purposes.

 # Learn more about responsible AI

----

 [Microsoft AI principles](https://www.microsoft.com/en-us/ai/responsible-ai)